AndresMpa/mu-vim/README.md

 :checkhealth
 ```

-There may be some issues on nvim that should be solve, a common one can be not having a C compiler
-(On windows) or not having some commands (Any system) such as fd; checkhealth in general should
-give you all the information you might need, but there's also a guide of troubleshooting
+`:checkhealth` is the real next step.
+Windows often needs a C compiler (Visual Studio Build Tools) for Treesitter.
+Any OS can be missing `fd` or `pnpm` until the installer finishes.
+There is a troubleshooting guide
 [here](https://github.com/AndresMpa/mu-vim/wiki/General-dependencies)

 ## Star History